[Skip to Content]

 Brain Sites Involved in Endogenous Analgesia

 Luke Henderson, PhD, illuminates the brain’s intrinsic pain-suppression pathways (endogenous analgesia) through the lens of neuroimaging.
-He identifies key brain regions and circuits that activate to dampen pain signals, discussing how variations in these systems might explain differences in pain tolerance.
+He identifies key brain regions and circuits that dampen pain signals, and discusses how variations in these systems may explain differences in pain tolerance.
 Understanding these neural mechanisms may inform new therapies that enhance the body’s natural pain control systems.

 Luke Henderson, PhD